OceanOptics/Kd_GF/README.md

 - a & bb retrieved from IOP inversion such as QAA.
 - datetime of rrs measurement
 - Latitude & longitude of rrs pixel
 - wavelength of reference for angstrom coefficient
+- angstrom coefficient

 Ancillary inputs needed (Can be downloaded from MERRA or in L1-L2 processing line) :
 - Scattering Efficiency at 550 nm : TOTSCATAU;